 NOTE 1: The ACM client and ACM server are not essential entities to enable MC services.
 The ACM client and ACM server are optional and only required if the administrative configuration management feature is deployed.
 In administrative configuration management case, only the UE of an authorized MC service user requires such an ACM client.

-NOTE 2: The recording server, replay client and mass storage(s) are optional entities.
+NOTE 2: The recording server, recording admin client, replay client and mass storage(s) are optional entities.
 They are not essential to enable MC services.

-NOTE 3: MC replay UE can connect to the CSC and recording server using EPS or other communication networks.
+The recording admin client and replay client can also be implemented in devices that do not contain MCPTT / MCData / MCVideo service clients and that are connected to the CSC and MC recording server using other communication networks than EPS.
+See subclause 7.3.1.3.

-In the model shown in figure 7.3.1-1, the following apply:
+In the model shown in figure 7.3.1.2-1, the following apply:

 - A specific MC service server is an instantiation of a GCS AS in accordance with 3GPP TS 23.468 [18].